How to Make Healthy Chia Pudding Recipe With Yogurt

 The liquid you add allows the chia seeds to swell up appropriately.
 While milk is the most popular, you may use any liquid:

-The fundamental ratio is 2 tablespoons chia seeds to 1/2 cup yogurt and 1/4 cup liquid.
+The fundamental ratio is two tablespoons of chia seeds to 1/2 cup yogurt and 1/4 cup liquid.
 If you like a thicker pudding, use less liquid.
 Add extra to get a thinner consistency.

 Step-by-step Recipe Guide